Market-Connections Professional Resume Writing Services

 The employer is not likely to articulate that as the reason why you were not selected for the position.
 Even though you might feel that was the reason you were not hired, a fuller explanation of the employer’s business reasons would be needed to determine whether or not discrimination was involved.

-Title I of the Americans With Disabilities Act of 1990 (ADA) protects qualified individuals from discrimination in hiring on the basis of disability.
+Title I of the Americans with Disabilities Act of 1990, As Amended (ADA), protects qualified individuals from discrimination in hiring based on disability.
 Covered employers must make reasonable accommodations for known physical and/or mental limitations of an otherwise qualified individual (unless it creates an “undue hardship” on the employer).

 The term “qualified” means that you have the skills, experience, education, and other job-related requirements of the position being sought, and can perform the essential job functions of the position, with or without reasonable accommodation.